Music Licensing, Inc. (OTC: SO - GuruFocus.com

-Music Licensing, Inc. ( SONG) has been in communication with Nasdaq's First North Growth Market in Sweden to list on the exchange.
+Music Licensing, Inc. (OTC: SONG) has been in communication with Nasdaq's First North Growth Market in Sweden to list on the exchange.
 On December 15, 2022, the company's European capital markets listing advisor, DCM Asesores, had a call with Nasdaq First North Growth Market to become a certified adviser.
-DCM Asesores expects to undergo training to become a certified adviser by mid to late February 2023 and guide Music Licensing, Inc. ( SONG) through the listing process on Nasdaq First North Growth Market.
-Nasdaq has already confirmed the reservation of the symbol MUSIC for Music Licensing, Inc. ( SONG)'s listing.
+DCM Asesores expects to undergo training to become a certified adviser by mid to late February 2023 and guide Music Licensing, Inc. (OTC: SONG) through the listing process on Nasdaq First North Growth Market.
+Nasdaq has already confirmed the reservation of the symbol NASDAQ: MUSIC for Music Licensing, Inc. (OTC: SONG)'s listing.

-In other news, Music Licensing, Inc. ( SONG) is working with its legal counsel to collect on a judgment won against Ayujoy Herbals ( AJOY) and expects to receive a response on an arbitration complaint filed with FINRA by Pro Music Rights and the Jake P. Noch Family Office seeking $386,574,108.25 plus interest and costs from OTC Link LLC by January 6, 2023.
+In other news, Music Licensing, Inc. (OTC: SONG) is working with its legal counsel to collect on a judgment won against Ayujoy Herbals and expects to receive a response on an arbitration complaint filed with FINRA by Pro Music Rights and the Jake P. Noch Family Office seeking $386,574,108.25 plus interest and costs from OTC Link LLC by January 6, 2023.

 About Pro Music Rights, Inc. (ProMusicRights.com)